Alteruna/Multiplayer-FPS-Template/Assets/AlterunaFPS/README.md

 * Unity version 2021.3 or newer.
 * Alteruna Multiplayer works best for 1.2.3 or newer but older versions will work too.

+Make sure that the scenes are added to the build index.

-If you are have issues with connection, select the multiplayer object and make sure that you hava a valid application ID.
+If you are have issues with connection, select the multiplayer object and ensure that you hava a valid application ID.

+For URP, open the 'URP-Materials.unitypackage' with unity to unpack the URP materials.

 ## Documentation